 Germany will regret this CDU(CSU)/SPD coalition if it survives first contact with the electorate.
-And France may well suffer Post-messiah stress disorder, just as the US did when the unachievable promises result in mass-disillusionment.
+And France may well suffer Post-messiah-stress-disorder, just as the US did when hopes and dreams turned in mass-disillusionment.
 Both are problems caused by a lack of representation.
 Or, more precisely, a political discourse that disregards the importance of Representation.

 A theme this blog has come back time and again since 2010.

 The crucial feature of indirect democracy is the perception of representation, the collective trust in shared aims and expectations that allows the people to put their destiny in the hands of another, safe in the knowledge that even if ‘their’ man doesn’t get the job then the other guy will still be looking after their best interests.